raphCode/master-thesis-muzero/approach.typ

   + Disallow searching past !tns
   + Only create child !ns with zero !v and !r

-Completely ignoring !tns forces the !nets to predict values for !latreps beyond the game end they were never trained on, which produces nonsense.
+Completely ignoring !tns forces the !nets to predict values for !latreps beyond the !g end they were never trained on, which produces nonsense.
 If values of large magnitude are output, it can even lead to numerical instabilities when operations like softmax are applied to the predictions.